Safety & Security

 - The first and official way to contact you in an emergency is using SchoolMessenger, our parent notification system.

-- It is very important that you understand that in a crisis situation, school phones are needed to manage the situation and lines must remain open.
+- DO NOT call the school or district office.
+It is very important that you understand that in a crisis situation, school phones are needed to manage the situation and lines must remain open.
 Calling could place students and employees at risk in an intruder situation - if they do not have time to turn down the ringer, your call could potentially give away their location.

-- You will not be allowed on campus during an emergency.
+- DO NOT rush to the school.
+You will not be allowed on campus during an emergency.
 Emergency personnel responding to the situation need the area clear to do their job.
 After emergency responders determine that a safe student release is possible, arrangements will be made to reunite children with their families.

 - You will be directed to the reunification site, and you will need photo identification.